 Foundation Supplements In Salmon Salad Surprise

-If you have the Osteoporosis Reversal Program, then you are familiar with Chapter 10 where I list all of Foundation Supplements and their exact recommended dosages for optimal bone support.
+If you have the Osteoporosis Reversal Program, then you are familiar with the list all of Foundation Supplements and their recommended dosages for optimal bone support.
 Amazingly, all the supplements are found in the above salad, and here they are:

 - Silicon is in the Romaine lettuce, cucumbers, and spinach.
 This trace mineral affects collagen turnover and works with calcium in the process of bone mineralization.